 LinkedIn reveals that professionals using a quality headshot photo are 14 times more likely to get found on the platform.
 If you don’t have one or choose not to use one, you’re likely missing opportunities.

-In 120 characters or less, you can give prospects an idea of who you are and what you bring to the table.
+There’s no rule that says the description at the top of your profile page has to be just a job title.
+In 120 characters or less, use your headline to give prospects an idea of who you are, what you do and what you bring to the table.
 Try to make it catchy without being gimmicky, and be clear about the legal specialties and expertise you offer.

 5. Tell people how to reach you.